Seravo/docs/pages/_local-development/docker-basics.md

         environment:
         #- WP_USER_UID=${WP_USER_UID:-1000}
         - DEBUG="true"
+Note:
+If you have trouble locating the ports, try declaring them like this:

+    - 80:80
+    - 443:443
+    - 22:22

+... and so on.
+This may fix your port issues.

 #### config-sample.yml and config.yml
 Config-sample.yml is the base version of config.yml, and if you want to customize your own config.yml or don't have one yet you can just copy this to a new config.yml file.
 So even if you customize config.yml, config-sample.yml still exists if you need to see what the original was like.
 This file defines URL:s such as where content is pulled from and what is the development environment's domain.
 Note that if you want to be able to use your local site with a browser, you may need to set the line "avahi: true" uncommented.